ThisCodeIsBroken/voxel-pvp-fight/README.md

-# voxel-pvp-fight
+# Voxel PVP Fight
-3D Browser-based voxel combat game.
+This is a 3D browser-based combat game.